 Tina Mepani focuses her practice on trademark and copyright law, with a concentration on global brand management in the fashion & luxury goods, entertainment and media industries.
 Ms. Mepani’s experience includes providing domestic and international trademark counseling, including trademark clearance, prosecution and enforcement, drafting apparel and retail license agreements, and creating and implementing global anti-counterfeiting and anti-cybersquatting programs, including recovery of infringing domain names through ICANN’s domain name dispute resolution policy.

 Ms. Mepani worked with the firm as a summer associate.
 During law school, Ms. Mepani gained valuable experience working in-house for the General Counsel of footwear retailer Stuart Weitzman.
 She is acknowledged as a research and drafting assistant in Fashion Law: A Guide for Designers, Fashion Executives, and Attorneys by Guillermo C. Jimenez, Barbara Kolsun (Fairchild, 2009), the first fashion law text book published.

-Ms. Mepani was recognized in 2017 and each of the three years immediately preceding as a New York “Rising Star” in the area of Intellectual Property by Super Lawyers magazine.
+Ms. Mepani was recognized in 2018 and each of the four years immediately preceding as a New York “Rising Star” in the area of Intellectual Property by Super Lawyers magazine.